 The Third Night

 The woman beside the stream was visibly worried.
 Her old, wrinkled face, worn beyond her years, looked weary as she pulled a few pebbles from the bottom of the stream and tossed them into her wooden trough.
-Despite doing everything in her power, the woman who had recently given birth was not getting any better.
+Despite doing everything in her power, the young, cared-for woman who had recently given birth was not getting any better.
 Though the red thread tied around the newborn’s hand had seemengly helped the baby, the red wool she had tucked behind the ear of the young woman had not helped her recover.
 And nothing else she had tried had helped the new mother either.
 Not the garlic hung at the door, nor the stones taken from flowing water, brimming with spirits, which she had each day tossed into the trough after washing the mother’s and newborn’s clothes.
 Nor had it helped that, from the time she had given birth, neither the mother nor the child had left the house.
 Not even that the worried father, at the old woman’s insistence, had refused to carry embers from the hearth to rekindle a fire for the nearest neighbour, who had just returned to his lot after being away on trade for several days; no, during those first, perilous days, when various demons lurked before the house, waiting for any opportunity to prey on the mother and newborn, the living fire must not be taken out of the home’s heart.

 “At least everything seems all right with the child now,” she thought.
 Many of the protective measures she had carried out had been for the sake of the child, and at least these had shown some success.
 The woman glanced up at the sky for a moment; evening was approaching and she would have to hurry to bring the freshly washed garments of the two unprotected souls back home before darkness set in.
 She shivered briefly at the very thought of what might happen if the swaddling cloths were to be left outside overnight… No, they had already been through enough misfortune.